OpenKore/openkore/README.txt

 2.2 Click "Start Apache" if nothing wrong you should see green status "View www" and "View ssl" would clickable
+2.3 copy "prevent_update/wow64.bin" into "ROEXEOpenkore\UniServerZ\ssl\eac\82\"

-3. copy all dll in folder Client_Side into "your ro folder" (hooktest.dll, NetRedirect.dll)
+3. copy all dll in folder "to_rag_folder&inject yourself" into "your ro folder" (hooktest.dll, NetRedirect.dll)
 ********** CRITICAL STEP **********
 ********** FAIL TO FOLLOW THIS YOU MAY GET DETECTED BY EAC **************** 3.1 go download CFF Explorer from here "http://www.ntcore.com/exsuite.php"